riteshhota2008/online-quiz-portal/README.md

 (7) User can add new subject and new questions

+(8) Forget password recovery

+(9) Recaptcha during registration to protect website from spam and abuse

-Technologies involved in this build
+# Technologies involved in this build

 (1) HTML